ispeters/async_scope/asyncscope.md

 ### Constraints on `set_value()`

 It makes sense for `spawn_future()` and `nest()` to accept senders with any type of completion signatures.
 The caller gets back a sender that can be chained with other senders, and it doesn't make sense to restrict the shape of this sender.

 The same reasoning doesn't necessarily follow for `spawn()` as it returns `void` and the result of the spawned sender is dropped.
 There are two main alternatives:

 - do not constrain the shape of the input sender (i.e., dropping the results of the computation)
 - constrain the shape of the input sender

 The current proposal goes with the second alternative.
 The main reason is to make it more difficult and explicit to silently drop result.
 The caller can always transform the input sender before passing it to `spawn()` to drop the values manually.

 > **Chosen:** `spawn()` accepts only senders that advertise `set_value()` (without any parameters) in the completion
 > signatures.

 ### Handling errors in `spawn()`

 The current proposal does not accept senders that can complete with error given to `spawn()`.
 This will prevent accidental error scenarios that will terminate the application.
-The user must deal with all possible errors before passing the sender to `counting_scope`.
-I.e., error handling must be explicit.
+The user must deal with all possible errors before passing the sender to `counting_scope`. i.e., error handling must be explicit.

 Another alternative considered was to call `std::terminate()` when the sender completes with error.

 Another alternative is to silently drop the errors when receiving them.
 This is considered bad practice, as it will often lead to first spotting bugs in production.

 > **Chosen:** `spawn()` accepts only senders that do not call `set_error()`.
 Explicit error handling is preferred over
 > stopping the application, and over silently ignoring the error.